 by Tony Vidler

-Logically the answer must be “they don’t” – they are entitled to the same levels of professional care, diligence and skill that a professional would bring to a commercial engagement.
+Logically the answer must be “of course there is not a lesser standard”.
+A client is a client, regardless of the fee level in the engagement….even if that fee level is “zero”.
+A client is entitled to the same levels of professional care, diligence and skill that a professional would bring to a commercial engagement.

 Ultimately the pro bono concept is about providing a public service, or giving to society some of one’s professional expertise and time.
-It is a commitment to using ones expertise to improve society.
+It is a commitment to using ones expertise to improve society by helping those who need it, but could not normally perhaps access professional help.

 It cannot follow that pro bono work should be subject to a lower standard of care and diligence than any other professional engagement, as it is still absolutely a professional engagement to act for a client, and to work in their best interests.